How to Screen Record on Mac Without a Watermark: 5 Genuinely Free Apps Compared (2026)

 mac screen recorder no watermarkfree screen recorder macmac screen recorder no watermark freescreen recording mac no watermarkbest free screen recorder mac 2026

-You downloaded a "free" screen recorder, recorded your Mac, and only on playback did you spot the vendor logo stamped in the corner — unusable for the client deliverable, unfit for YouTube.
+You downloaded a "free" screen recorder, recorded your Mac, and only on playback spotted the vendor logo stamped in the corner — unusable for the client deliverable, unfit for YouTube.
+The whole afternoon's work is now branded with someone else's name.

-If you'd rather not get burned a second time, this guide picks 5 Mac screen recorders that are genuinely free and genuinely watermark-free, lays out the four checks that separate real freebies from trial-ware, and tells you which one to pick by use case.
+If you'd rather not get burned a second time, this piece picks 5 Mac screen recorders that are genuinely free and genuinely watermark-free, lays out the four checks that separate real freebies from trial-ware in disguise, and tells you which one to pick by use case.
 Whether you're cutting a tutorial for a client or testing a recording before a live session, the answer is here.

 If you're short on time: among Mac tools that clear all four bars — no watermark, no time limit, no feature lock, internal audio works — the fastest one to actually start recording is Qureco Screen Recorder.